 Step 2 – Determining the BPM

 Determining the BPM is key to saving yourself tons of time manually timing notes.
 Most modern songs stick pretty well to a metronome so the BPM is pretty easy to figure out.
 Older songs, Jazz, live recordings, etc may not be perfectly on-metronome or they may be variable BPM.
 Sorting out off-metronome recordings and variable BPM is beyond the scope of this guide so if you think your song fits this description, either seek help from the #mapping-discussion channel on the Modding Discord or put that song aside and come back to it when you’re more confident that you can figure it out.
-Also keep in mind that squeaksies MediocreMapper supports variable BPM.
+Also keep in mind that squeaksies MediocreMapper supports variable BPM and BennydaBeast has a tutorial specifically for variable BPM.
 Now, there are three main ways to determine the BPM…

 Google It: There are various resources online that have tons of song BPMs archived. https://songbpm.com/ is one such resource.
 Osu! is another game that has tons of beatmaps made for it.
 The site’s search is only available if you have an account but you can just Google “[song name] osu” and get pages that list the bpm.
 Alternatively, you can just Google “[song name] bpm” for a wider search.
 The disadvantage of this method is that songs often have various versions and remixes so you can sometimes find multiple BPMs for one song.